ogoregen/allegro/README.md

 Allegro is an asynchronous messaging web application.
 This document aims to explain its inner workings to contributors.

-Allegro, being inspired by Django.
-Adopts Model-View-Controller design pattern.
+Allegro, being inspired by Django, adopts Model-View-Controller design pattern.

 ## Creating Views